jaroslav-kubicek/blog/blog/2020-11-07-cypress-route.md

 });
 ```

+_Voilà!_ We've won our struggle against relentless authentication: no more workarounds in our test code & the road to test automation is free.

 ## Conclusion

 Network stubbing was historically one of Cypress weaker points as it lacked first-class support for intercepting _any_ application request.
-Although the API is still experimental, and we still experience issues with requests made in service workers for example, it's great to see the big progress which comes with `cy.route2` function.
+Although the API is still experimental, and we still experience issues with requests made in service workers, for example, it's great to see the big progress which comes with `cy.route2` function.

 ## Full implementation